jurocknsail/yncrea-cloudcomputing/docs/javaspringboot.md

     * Extract them in your work directory.

-    * Import it in your favorite Java IDE as a Maven project.
+    * Import it in your favorite Java IDE as a __Maven__ project.

         !!! tip
             IntelliJ Idea Community Edition is a very good choice ...
-Just saying ...
+Just saying !

+        !!! tip
+            If you don't use IntelliJ and need to install Maven, here is the command :wink:
+            ```bash linenums="1"
+            choco install maven
+            ```

 1. **Edit** the code

     * Modify the main class :